V-Squared/v2-Configurator/README.md

 # v2-Configurator ReadMe
 This is to get you started.
-We are working on the WikiPages
+We are working on the WikiPages.

 # A Demo says more than a 1000 words
 [Demo of V²Configurator on GitHub Pages](http://v-squared.github.io/v2-Configurator/)